intelligent-agent/Recore/README.md

 should show:
 `Allwinner Technology sunxi SoC OTG connector in FEL/flashing mode`

-Then use the Makfile to run:
+Then use the Makefile to run:
 `make fel`